 11. Playa del Charco de los Clicos

 Playa del Charco de los Clicos is located in the southwest of Lanzarote, south of Timanfaya National Park.
 The beach is situated in a cauldron which is half-sunken into the sea, surrounded by a green-coloured lagoon.
+It just has to be on the list of Lanzarote best beaches.

 The striking colours of the lagoon form an impressive colour contrast to the black lava sand.
 It’s all completely safe; the ocean’s colour is caused by an algae species in the water.